 - Learn about the ozone story and climate change. - Learn global and regional trends in ozone and ultraviolet-B levels. - Influence of ozone and ultraviolet-B on plants.
-Learn about water content of various plant parts.

 The Ozone Story

 The ozone story and the greenhouse effect are two separate phenomena, though confused with one another.